 6. Can you track the benefits of the switch and tie in financial impact?

 Not only are there total cost benefits for the use of corrugated pallets, but there are also many added costs for using wood pallets that you may not have considered in the past.
-When you compound these factors, you have a strong case supporting the switch to corrugated and the long-term total cost reduction for your operations, so keep a running calculation of the financial impact to your organization.
+When you compound these factors, you have a strong case supporting the switch to cardboard pallets and the long-term total cost reduction for your operations, so keep a running calculation of the financial impact to your organization.
 Below is a handy infographic that uncovers some of these costs:

-The successful adoption of corrugated pallets requires preparation, education and proper training.
+The successful adoption of cardboard pallets requires preparation, education and proper training.
 The long-term success requires a clear understanding of and a commitment to the benefits of corrugated pallets and can be reinforced by tracking the total cost savings on an annual or quarterly basis.

 For more information on the benefits of corrugated pallets over wood pallets, watch our 4 part video blog series: